Women in Latin music

 Gloria Trevi (pictured) and Alejandra Guzmán were the first women in the Top Latin Albums chart's 24-year history to have a number-one collaborative album in 2017.

 Although Julieta Venegas does not call herself a feminist, she said that her music reflects a woman's point of view.

-Women have made significant contributions to Latin music, a genre which predates Italian explorer Christopher Columbus' arrival in Latin America in 1492 and the Spanish colonization of the Americas.
-The earliest musicians were Native Americans, hundreds of ethnic groups across the continent, whose lyrics "reflect conflict, beauty, pain, and loss that mark all human experience."
+Women have made significant contributions to Latin music, a genre which predates the Spanish colonization of the Americas.
 Indigenous communities reserved music for women, who were given equal opportunities with men to teach, perform, sing, and dance.
 Ethnomusicologists have measured ceramic, animal-bone, and cane flutes from the Inca Empire which indicate a preference for women with a high vocal range.
 Women had equal social status, were trained, and received the same opportunities in music as men in indigenous communities until the arrival of Columbus in the late 15th century.
 European settlers brought patriarchal, machismo ideologies to the continent, replacing the idea of equality between men and women.
 They equated native music with "savagery" and European music with "civilization".
 Female musicians tended to be darker-skinned as a result of the slave trade (which increased the population of African slaves), and contemporary society denigrated music as a profession.
 Latin music became Africanized, with syncopated rhythms and call-and-response; European settlement introduced harmony and the Spanish décima song form.